PLSysSec/haybale/README.md

 LLVM 7 and earlier are not supported.

-`haybale` works on stable Rust, and requires Rust 1.40 or later.
+`haybale` works on stable Rust, and requires Rust 1.43 or later.
+(LLVM 11 users need Rust 1.44+ instead, due to requirements of `llvm-ir`.)

 ## Under the hood